The key to expert interviews: channel your inner journalist

 As the interviewer, your job is to recognize these moments and dig into them.

-And don't be afraid to ask what might seem like basic questions.
-Asking "Can you explain what you mean by that?" can lead to them clarifying insights in a way that make the final content much stronger.
+And don't be afraid to ask "Can you explain what you mean by that?" - this question can lead to them clarifying insights in a way that make the final content much stronger.

 The bottom line: expert insights come from interviewing like a pro